rjsmith/meteor-robotframework/README.md

 This [Meteor Framework](https://www.meteor.com/) package enables you to use the [Robot Framework](http://robotframework.org) acceptance testing platform to write end-to-end tests for your Meteor applications, using the Velocity framework.

+## Breaking Change v0.3.0

+Version 0.3.0 of this package uses a new version of Velocity Core, v0.6.0.
+You should remove the now-redundant `packages/tests-proxy` folder from your project if you used a previous version of `rsbatech:robotframework`.

 ### Key features

 * Write application-level end-to-end UI tests (see "Test Mode #1" on Sam Hatoum's [THE 7 TESTING MODES OF METEOR](http://www.meteortesting.com/blog/e72fe/the-7-testing-modes-of-meteor) blog post)